h0lg/netAmermaid/ReadMe.md

 ### Filter extracted types

 Sometimes the source assembly contains way more types than are sensible to diagram.
-Types with metadata for validation or mapping for exmaple.
+Types with metadata for validation or mapping for example.
 Or auto-generated types.
 Especially if you want to tailor a diagrammer for a certain target audience and hide away most of the supporting type system to avoid noise and unnecessary questions.

 In these scenarios you can supply Regular Expressions for types to `--include` (white-list) and `--exclude` (black-list).
-A third option option `--report-excluded` will output a `.txt` containting the list of effectively excluded types next to the HTML diagrammer containing the effectively included types.
+A third option `--report-excluded` will output a `.txt` containing the list of effectively excluded types next to the HTML diagrammer containing the effectively included types.

 <pre>
 netAmermaid.exe <b>--include Your\.Models\..+ --exclude .+\+Metadata|.+\.Data\..+Map --report-excluded</b> --assembly ..\path\to\your\assembly.dll --output-folder .